hobbescodes/tangen/README.md

 ## TanStack Form Integration

-tangrams can generate `formOptions` for TanStack Form, complete with Zod validation schemas and default values derived from your mutations.
+tangrams can generate `formOptions` for TanStack Form with Zod validation schemas.

 ### Configuration